 - Availability reports ensuring SLAs are met.

-- Multi-user access to web interface ensures your clients only see their components.
+- Multi-user access to the web interface ensures your clients only see their components.

-- Failover capabilities which ensure continuous monitoring of your IT infrastructure.
+- Failover capabilities that ensure continuous monitoring of your IT infrastructure.

 Plutora is an all-in-one Value Stream Management (VSM) solution.

 Their goal is to help you scale at enterprise levels and continuously control, manage, and deliver software.

 Plutora was developed because they recognized the problems of achieving that goal using ad-hoc tools like Excel

 Plutora relies on aggregated metrics, enabling you to manage delivery from a system level and eliminate waste while ensuring consistency in value delivery.